akiryk/tutorials-learning-lessons/data-structures.md

 What makes an algorithm efficient?
 The scenario (such as sort this list) and available data structure types (such as an array).

-## Numerical types in Java

-Whole numbers: int, short, long
-Decimals: double, float
-Float is more performant, but gives a smaller range.

-When we say a language represents `int` values with 32 bits, we mean that every <code>int</code> will have 32 1s and 0s.
-For example:
-<code>00000000000000000000000000000011</code> represents 3.
-In Java, a double is 64 bits.

 ## Search types